Stefán Karel Torfason

-Stefán Karel Torfason (born 20 April 1994) is an Icelandic strongman competitor and a former basketball player.
-Stefán became the Iceland's Strongest Man in 2021, standing 203 cm (6'8") and weighing 150 kg (331 lbs).
+Stefán Karel Torfason (born 20 April 1994) is an Icelandic Strongman and a former Basketball player.
+Stefán became the Iceland's Strongest Man in 2021 and had 6 podium finishes in national strongman circuit.
 Prior to his strongman career, he was a standout basketball player and a member of the Icelandic national basketball team.

 Biography

-Stefán was born in Akureyri, Iceland on 20 April 1994.
-His father is Torfi Ólafsson a former Icelandic strongman.
+Stefán was born in Akureyri.
+His father Torfi Ólafsson is a former Icelandic strongman and fellow Iceland's Strongest Man champion.
+Stefán stands 203 cm and weighed 150 kg during his strongman peak.

 Basketball career

-Club career

 Stefán began at early age competing in basketball for his local club Þór Akureyri.
-Stefán joined Snæfell in Stykkishólmur in 2010 and ÍR in 2016.
+He joined Snæfell in Stykkishólmur in 2010 and ÍR in 2016.
+In 2013, Stefán played 5 games for the Icelandic national basketball team.
 He was forced to retire from basketball in 2016 after his fourth concussion on doctors recommendation.

-National team career

-In 2013, Stefán played 5 games for the Icelandic national basketball team.

 Strongman career

-Following his retirement from basketball, Stefán focused afterwards to become a strongman like his father.
-In 2021 Stefán became Iceland's Strongest man.
+Following his retirement from basketball, Stefán focused to become a strongman like his father.
+He started at 2017 Ultimate Strongman Junior World Championships and gradually excelled in the national circuit, emerging third at 2020 Iceland's Strongest Viking and second at 2020 Strongest Man in Iceland.
+The following year he won 2021 Iceland's Strongest Man becoming the 12th man (and 10th Icelander) to win the title.
+In his inaugural international competition, he placed sixth at 2022 Magnús Ver Magnússon Strongman Classic.